HSBC UK: Cultural insensitivity

 In 2008, HSBC were accused of 'cultural insensitivity' in an advertising campaign featuring an overweight white man dressed to look like a Sumo wrestler.
 The campaign upset members of Britain's Japanese community who claimed the man's skin tone was darkened and makeup was applied to narrow his eyes.
 HSBC denied making the model appear to be from a specific country or region but admitted makeup was applied and skin tone was tanned.

 Links to arms dealership

 In December 2008, the British anti-poverty charity War on Want released a report documenting the extent to which HSBC and other UK commercial banks invest in, provide banking services for and make loans to arms companies.
 The charity writes in its report that HSBC holds shares in the global arms industry totalling £450.6 million, and serves as principal banker for Meggitt, one of the UK's largest arms companies.
 The report also details HSBC's dealings with known producers of cluster munitions and depleted uranium munitions.

 Closure of Islamic accounts

 In 2014, HSBC closed North London Central Mosque's account and some Muslim clients' and groups' accounts.
-Several sources reported that HSBC closed them because they donated their money to Palestine during the recent conflict.
 The bank claimed that continuing to provide bank accounts would be outside of their "risk appetite" and said the decisions were "absolutely not based on race or religion" but declined to comment on individual cases.

-Mass job cuts

-In February 2020, HSBC announced their plan to lay off more than 35,000 jobs worldwide as their profits for 2019 fell 33%.
-The company’s interim chief executive, Noel Quinn, announced that the company was planning to scale back its headcount from 235,000 to around 200,000 by 2023.
-This 35,000 job losses represented about 15% of the company’s workforce.